MicrosoftDocs/learn/learn-pr/azure/secure-app-with-oidc-and-azure-ad/includes/2-modern-auth-for-your-app.md

 ![OpenID authentication](../media/2-openid-connect-auth-flow.png)

 This diagram shows how the client application, the application server, and the identity provider communicate in an OpenID Connect authentication request.
 The client may be a mobile app or a desktop application, but in this case is a web browser.
 The application server is usually a web server hosting web pages or a web API.
 The identity provider in the middle, is Azure AD.
-Notice:

-- When the web browser navigates to the web application, the web server needs the user to be authenticated.
+When the web browser navigates to the web application, the web server needs the user to be authenticated.
 It redirects the browser to Azure AD and provides its own client ID, which has been registered in Azure AD.
-- When the user has successfully authenticated against Azure AD, the provider redirects the browser to URI on the web server.
+When the user has successfully authenticated against Azure AD, the provider redirects the browser to URI on the web server.

-When you implement OpenID Connect, you must therefore take the following steps:

-- To obtain a client ID for your application, you must create an application registration in Azure AD.
-Then copy the client ID into the application's configuration files.
-- In the application registration, also include the URI of the web application so that Azure AD can redirect the client successfully.
+When you implement OpenID Connect, you must obtain a client ID for your application by creating an application registration in Azure AD.
+You then copy the client ID into the application's configuration files.
+In the application registration, you will also include the URI of the web application so that Azure AD can redirect the client successfully.